Land For Wildlife

-Land For Wildlife is a free, voluntary program which aims to encourage and assist private landholders to provide habitats for wildlife on their property, even though the property may be managed primarily for other purposes.
+Land For Wildlife is a free, voluntary program which aims to encourage private landholders to provide habitats for wildlife on their property, even though the property may be managed primarily for other purposes.

 The minimum size of the habitat to be protected is 0.5 hectare (just over 1 acre).